etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/JSON_REST_Web_Services.md

         }
     }

 In this case the response object contains one or more fields with an error message.
 Each field/message combination relates to one specific property of an object.

 ##  Login and Security

 The JSON webservice provides the same login and security control as the  XML REST  webservice.

-The data access authorization is defined through the table and window access in Openbravo.
+The data access authorization is defined through the table and window access in Etendo.
 See the  Security and Validation  section in the  DAL developers guide for more details.

 Also, the default role for the user who is doing the log in should be enabled to do calls to web services.
 Search for "Is Web Service Enabled" inside the Role  document for more information.

 ##  JSON Core Classes

 This section of the developers manual describes the classes and components used by the JSON REST webservice.
 These classes can be used as a basis for other modules as well.

 All classes discussed here can be found in the modules/org.openbravo.service.json/src folder in the [org.openbravo.service.json] package.

 ###  DataToJsonConverter

-The  DataToJsonConverter  class converts an Openbravo Business Object (a BaseOBObject  ) to its JSON representation.
+The  DataToJsonConverter  class converts an Etendo Business Object (a BaseOBObject  ) to its JSON representation.
 This class should be instantiated for each conversion action (use the [OBProvider factory] pattern for this).

 This class provides two main public methods: toJsonObjects and toJsonObject.
 The first converts a list of BaseOBObjects to a list of JSONObjects.
 The latter performs the same action for a single BaseOBObject returning a single JSONObject.
 The conversion logic is described in the sections above.

 ###  JsonToDataConverter

-The  JsonToDataConverter  class converts JSON back to Openbravo business object.
+The  JsonToDataConverter  class converts JSON back to Etendo business object.
 This class uses an internal map/cache to synchronize references between JSON objects passed in together.
 This class can therefore not be shared by multiple threads.

 This class provides three conversion methods: toBaseOBObject and 2 toBaseOBObjects methods receiving a JSONArray or a list of JSONObjects.

-The logic reads objects from the database using the  DAL  and it therefore assumes that it runs in a standard Openbravo  transactional  environment.
+The logic reads objects from the database using the  DAL  and it therefore assumes that it runs in a standard Etendo  transactional  environment.
 Objects read from the database are updated in memory so if at the end of the request the transaction commits then the objects are saved.
 It is however better to do an explicit flush and commit as it makes it possible to capture any hibernate or database exceptions.